awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The type of this message format\.
 The type indicates the kind of structure\.
 The only supported type is described as *customer authenticated encrypted data*\.
 Its type value is 128, encoded as byte `80` in hexadecimal notation\.

 **Algorithm ID**  <a name="header-algorithm-id"></a>
 An identifier for the algorithm used\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer\.
-For more information about the algorithms, see [AWS Encryption SDK Algorithms Reference](algorithms-reference.md)\.
+For more information about the algorithms, see [AWS Encryption SDK algorithms reference](algorithms-reference.md)\.

 **Message ID**  <a name="header-message-id"></a>
 A randomly generated 128\-bit value that identifies the message\.
 The Message ID: